VK (service)

 As of August 2018, VK had at least 500 million accounts.
 As of November 2022, it was the sixth most popular website in Russia.
 The network was also popular in Ukraine until it was banned by the Verkhovna Rada in 2017.

-According to SimilarWeb, VK is the 16th most visited website in the world.
+According to Semrush, in 2024, VK is the 30th most visited website in the world, while YouTube experiences throttling in Russia, VK Video overtook Google's top position in monthly web traffic for the first time in December, as part of the major substitution to domestic business.

 History

-VKontakte was incorporated on 19 January 2007 as a Russian private limited company.
-Founder Pavel Durov launched VKontakte for beta testing in September 2006, shortly after his graduation from St Petersburg State University.
-The following month, the domain name vkontakte.ru was registered.
-User registration was initially limited to within university circles exclusively by invitation, but the site still grew quickly.
+VKontakte was conceived in 2006 when Pavel Durov, creator of the popular student forum spbgu.ru, met his former classmate Vyacheslav Mirilashvili in St. Petersburg after graduating from the Faculty of Philology at St Petersburg State University.
+Vyacheslav showed Durov the increasingly popular Facebook, after which the friends decided to create a new Russian social network.
+Lev Leviev, an Israeli classmate of Vyacheslav Mirilashivili, became the third co-founder.
+Vyacheslav Mirilashvili borrowed the money from his billionaire father and became the largest shareholder.
+Lev Leviev took over operational management, and Durov became CEO.
+Pavel Durov convinced his older brother Nikolai, a multiple winner of international math and programming competitions, to develop the site.

+Durov launched VKontakte for beta testing in September 2006.
+The following month, the domain name Vkontakte.ru was registered.
+The new project was incorporated on 19 January 2007 as a Russian private limited company.
 In February 2007 the site reached a user base of over 100,000 and was recognized as the second largest company in Russia's nascent social network market.
 In the same month, the site was subjected to a severe DDoS attack, which briefly put it offline.
 The user base reached 1 million in July 2007, and 10 million in April 2008.
 In December 2008 VK overtook rival Odnoklassniki as Russia's most popular social networking service.

 Website

-As with most social networks, the site's core functionality is based on private messaging and sharing photos, status updates, and links with friends.
-VK also has tools for managing online communities and celebrity pages.
+Similar to many social networks, the platform's fundamental features revolve around private messaging, sharing photos, posting status updates, and exchanging links with friends.
+VK also provides tools for administering online communities and managing celebrity pages.
 The site allows its users to upload, search and stream media content, such as videos and music.
 VK features an advanced search engine, that allows complex queries for finding friends, as well as a real-time news search.
 VK updated its features and design in April 2016.